 [Although Bitsy Kelley is no longer part of the Outrigger organization after it was sold to KSL Resorts, this interview still shows Bitsy's passion and commitment to Hawaii, the environment, and the hospitality industry.]

-Whether she is speaking about her family, Outrigger Resorts, food or travel, the passion (and quite frankly joy) is ever-present.
-Unexpectedly, there doesn’t seem to be any compartments in her life, everything blends together.
-She works hard, plays hard and enjoying life.
+Whether she is speaking about her family, Outrigger Resorts, food, or travel, the passion (and quite frankly joy) is ever-present.
+Unexpectedly, there don’t seem to be any compartments in her life, everything blends.
+She works hard, plays hard, and enjoys life.
 Balance is very important to her.

 I feel a little bit inspired and a lot blessed to have had an opportunity to speak with Bitsy and get to know her a little better.